-ENTPs are known to be idea-oriented, so this type of personality has been described as a “groundbreaker,” “ambitious,” and “orator.”
+ENTPs are known to be idea-oriented, so this type of personality has been described as a “trailblazer,” “ambitious,” and “orator.”
 People with this type of personality are often called smart, innovative and expressive.

-ENTPs are less interested in the "here and now" details than in generating both ideas and theories.
-Because of this, they sometimes tend to put forward one idea after another, without moving forward with plans and actions in order to carry out their creative ideas.
+ENTPs are less concerned with the "here and now" details than with generating both ideas and theories.
+Because of this, they sometimes tend to generate one idea after another without moving forward with plans and actions in order to carry out their creative ideas.

-Up to 5 percent of all the population is inherent for the ENTP personality type, according to psychologist David Keirsey.
+According to psychologist David Keirsey, up to 5 percent of the population is classified as having the ENTP personality type.

-They constantly learn new information and ideas, quickly judging.
-ENTPs are very curious, being focused on understanding the world around them.
-They are able to understand new things pretty quickly.
+They constantly learn new information and ideas, quickly evaluating and making judgments.
+ENTPs are very curious and focus on understanding the world around them, rapidly grasping new concepts.

-They can start projects and never finish them, being focused on the big picture, not on current needs.
-They are more focused on the future than on present details.
+They can start projects and never finish them, focusing on the big picture instead of current needs.
+They are more future-focused than present-focused.

-One of the common myths about ENTP is that they like to argue just for the sake of argument.
-While people with this personality type often want to play the devil's advocate from time to time, they enjoy debates as a way to explore the issue, study what other people believe in, and help others see the other side of the story.
+One common myth about ENTPs is that they enjoy arguing for the sake of argument.
+While they may want to play devil's advocate from time to time, they enjoy debates as a way to explore the issue, study what others believe, and help others see the other side of the story.

-ENTP are experienced communicators, enjoying communicating with family, friends, and acquaintances.
-Since they are defined as extroverts, it is not surprising they have excellent skills for working with people.
-ENTPs often participate in debates just because they like to have a good brain battle.
+ENTPs are experienced communicators who enjoy engaging with family, friends, and acquaintances.
+As extroverts, it's not surprising that they possess excellent people skills.
+ENTPs often participate in debates simply because they enjoy a good intellectual challenge.

-Sometimes their love of discussion encourages ENTP to play the role of advocate for the devil, which can sometimes lead to conflicts with other people, feeling they are both intentionally aggressive and antagonistic.
-However, other people often find them quick-witted in their conversations.
+Sometimes, their love of discussion leads ENTPs to play devil's advocate, which can occasionally result in conflicts with others who feel they are being intentionally aggressive or antagonistic.
+Nevertheless, many people find them quick-witted in conversation.

-ENTPs can be successful in a wide range of jobs if not feeling squeezed or bored.
-Both routine and boredom are not suitable for ENTP personality.
-They are nonconformists, working best when finding excitement and expressing their creative freedom.
-Work in the business world, combining rationality, creativity, and ENTP natural leadership qualities, can also be very useful.
-A law career can offer both challenge and diversity, being craved by ENTP debaters with excellent communication skills.
+ENTPs can succeed in a wide range of jobs, as long as they don't feel stifled or bored.
+Both routine and boredom are ill-suited for the ENTP personality.
+They are nonconformists who work best when they can find excitement and express their creative freedom.
+Careers in the business world that combine rationality, creativity, and natural leadership qualities can be very rewarding for ENTPs.
+A law career can also provide the challenge and diversity that these skilled communicators crave.

-Parents of ENTP children should be aware their children may seem controversial from time to time, this comes from their natural love of both discussion and debate.
-Parents should encourage their children to focus on goals, ending all the beginning things.
-They may also seem inconsistent, being both warm and affectionate at one moment, changing intentions when being immersed in new ideas.
+Parents of ENTP children should be aware that their kids may seem argumentative at times due to their innate love for discussion and debate.
+It's important for parents to encourage their children to focus on goals and finish what they start.
+ENTP children may appear inconsistent, displaying warmth and affection one moment, then shifting their focus when immersed in new ideas.

 ENTP intimate relationships can be both passionate and exciting.
-ENTPs are warm, loving and well aware of the partner needs.
-You may find they can struggle to keep all the made promises, which can sometimes be frustrating.
-You can help balance your partner's impulsiveness by assisting him to work with both enthusiasms in order to achieve his goals.
-Do not forget, your ENTP partners need spontaneity.
+ENTPs are warm, loving, and attentive to their partner's needs.
+However, they may struggle to keep all the promises they make, which can sometimes be frustrating.
+You can help balance your partner's impulsiveness by supporting them in working with enthusiasm to achieve their goals.
+Remember, your ENTP partners need spontaneity.